HexaNona/kasumi/README.md

 # Kasumi

-> Before you want to yell at me, yes, I am reinventing the wheel.
->
-> It's so interesting though.
-I can't help, sorry.

 A library to build KOOK bots.
 That's it.

 It is probably not as stable or performant as other libraries out there, because I am genuinely noob in programming.